Kentville Research and Development Centre

 Research at Kentville RDC addresses regionally prominent horticultural crops such as tree fruits, berry crops, wine grapes and vegetables.
 Research at the Nappan Research Farm focusses on forage and livestock management.
 Kentville RDC is also a Minor Use Pesticide site that conducts research trials on solutions to grower-identified pest problems.

-The Kentville RDC supports innovative research, development, technology and knowledge transfer activities related to the following AAFC Science Sector Strategies:
+The Kentville RDC carries out innovative research, development, technology and knowledge transfer activities in support of the AAFC's Strategic Plan for Science, which includes:

 Kentville RDC develops new cultivated varieties of small fruits (e.g., strawberries, blackberries, raspberries and grapes) and studies crop physiology to optimize primary production techniques, increase yields and minimize losses.
 A multidisciplinary approach is used to study crop disease and pests in a period of changing climate and intensive production, and to reduce chemical inputs.

 Research is conducted to develop opportunities related to health-promoting phytochemicals in horticultural crops; mitigate microbiological contamination (Listeria, Salmonella, E. coli) of fresh and minimally processed horticultural products; investigate natural antimicrobials of bacterial and plant origin against spoilage and pathogenic organisms; and develop postharvest technologies to maintain fruit and vegetable quality during extended commercial storage.
 A new state-of-the-art research winery was completed in 2019, as well as a controlled-environment facility.